Mchikky/Python-project-6-Analyze-bookstore-sales-with-Python-/README.md

 MISSION 2
 1. A more targeted analysis of customer profiles.
 Revenue distribution among customers using a Lorenz curve.
-Examine certain correlations:
+2. Examine certain correlations:
-The link between the gender of customers and the categories of books purchased.
+- The link between the gender of customers and the categories of books purchased.
-The link between customers' ages and the total amount of purchases, purchase frequency, average basket size, and categories of books purchased.
+- The link between customers' ages and the total amount of purchases, purchase frequency, average basket size, and categories of books purchased.

 Business Problem:
 Analyze bookstore sales with Python

 Project Scope:
+- Data Preprocessing
-Data Preprocessing, Exploratory Data Analysis (EDA), Key Performance Indicators (KPIs), Generation of graphics and visuals, Insights and Recommendations
+- Exploratory Data Analysis (EDA)
+- Key Performance Indicators (KPIs)
+- Generation of graphics and visuals
+- Insights and Recommendations

 Data Preprocessing:
 - Imported 2 csv. data files (customers and products).